talk-to-the-duck/talk-to-the-duck.github.io/content/posts/HowTo/how-to-use-sonarcloud/index.md

 <img src="sonarcloud-permission.png" alt="sonarcloud-permission" width="600px"/>

-Once the authorization given , you will be redirect to page project of your organization and if you have a public projects these display here
+Once the authorization given , you will be redirected to page project of your organization and if you have a public projects these display here

 ## Sonar's concept

-it defines concepts like :
+It defines concepts like :
 * projects
 * quality profil
 * quality gate